Pileup mitigation at the LHC: a theorist's view: Monte-Carlo studies and physical discussions

 As mentioned in our description of cleansing in Section~\ref{sec:pusub-with-chargedinfo}, one additional characteristic of linear cleansing relative to area-subtraction is that it switches to jet-vertex-fraction (JVF) cleansing when the NpC-style rescaling would give a negative answer.
 In contrast, area-subtraction plus trimming simply sets the (sub)jet momentum to zero.
 We explicitly tried turning the switch to JVF-cleansing on and off and found it had a small effect and did not explain the differences observed in Fig.~\ref{fig:f00}.

-The next difference that we will discuss at length is the zeroing step that is found when inspecting the details of the public code for jet cleansing.\footnote{Version 1.0.1 from fjcontrib~\cite{fjcontrib}.
-This step appears not to have been mentioned in Ref.~\cite{Krohn:2013lba}.} Zeroing turns out to be crucial: if we use it in conjunction with CHS area-subtraction (or with NpC subtraction) and $f_\cut=0$ trimming, we obtain results that are very similar to those from cleansing.
+The next difference that we will discuss at length is the zeroing step that we introduced in Section~\ref{sec:pusub-with-chargedinfo}.
+Zeroing turns out to be crucial: if we use it in conjunction with CHS area-subtraction (or with NpC subtraction) and $f_\cut=0$ trimming, we obtain results that are very similar to those from cleansing.
 Conversely, if we turn this step off in linear-cleansing, its results come into accord with those from (CHS) area-subtraction or NpC-subtraction with $f_\cut=0$ trimming.

 To help illustrate this, Fig.~\ref{fig:shifts-dispersions-R1} shows a ``fingerprint'' for each of several pileup-removal methods, for both the jet $p_t$ (left) and mass (right).
 The fingerprint includes the average shift ($\langle \Delta p_t\rangle$ or $\langle \Delta m\rangle$) of the observable after pileup removal, shown in black.
 It also includes two measures of the width of the $\Delta p_t$ and $\Delta m$ distributions: the dispersion (\ie standard deviation) in red and an alternative peak-width measure in blue.
 The latter is defined as follows: one determines the width of the smallest window that contains $90\%$ of the entries and then scales this width by a factor $0.304$.
 For a Gaussian distribution, the rescaling ensures that the resulting peak-width measure is equal to the dispersion.
 For a non-Gaussian distribution the two measures usually differ and the orange shaded region quantifies the extent of this difference.
 The solid black, blue and red lines have been obtained from samples in which the $Z'$ decays just to light quarks; the dotted lines are for a sample including $c\bar c$ and $b\bar b$ decays (with stable $B$-hadrons), providing an indication of the sample dependence; in many cases they are indistinguishable from the solid lines.